jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 That was before the pandemic disrupted the way the world does business and sped up the adoption of AI technologies everywhere.
 The AI ecosystem is progressing at an unprecedented pace.

-That's why every entrepreneur who wants to stay ahead of the competition should stay up-to-date with AI trends.
+That’s why every entrepreneur who wants to stay ahead of the competition should stay up-to-date with AI trends.
 I will mention 10 trends to keep an eye on through 2021 and beyond.

 ## Factors That Have Affected AI Trends